-One of your biggest worries – and certainly one that attracts more than its fair share of criticism by commentators and disgruntled customers alike – may be car hire insurance.
+One of your biggest worries – and certainly one that attracts more than its fair share of criticism by commentators and disgruntled customers alike – maybe car hire insurance.

 Car rental companies may be less than honest when it comes to selling you insurance, the situation on Collision Damage Waivers (CDW) and Supplemental Liability Insurance (SLI) is probably more confusing for British drivers visiting North America and the selling of excess insurance by hire car companies seems designed to exploit renters’ fears.
-All of this comes at a cost which many consider to be unreasonably high for the level of insurance protection offered.
+All of this comes at a cost which many consider being unreasonably high for the level of insurance protection offered.

-So that your travels go without any further hitch, there remain a number of must have documents without which you may not be able to hire car or come to some other harm along the way.
+So that your travels go without any further hitch, there remain a number of must have documents without which you may not be able to hire a car or come to some other harm along the way.